aredston19/aredston19.Github.io/CFB.md

 <img src="images/CFBscatter.png?raw=true"/> (Scatterplot showing offensive and defensive efficiency)

-The scatterplot above shows a team’s defensive rank along the x-axis and offensive rank along the y-axis.
-The top teams in the country find themselves in the bottom left corner, no surprise to see Georgia as the team with the highest combination of offensive and defensive rank.
+The scatterplot above shows how all 131 faired in the 2022 with the team’s defensive rank along the x-axis offensive rank along the y-axis, and the size of each team's dot corresponds to win total.
+The top teams in the country find themselves in the bottom left corner, no surprise to see 15 win and national champion Georgia as the team with the highest combination of offensive and defensive rank.
 Teams in the top right were among the worst teams in the country, and Colorado tops that list with FIU and Indiana not far behind.
 Team’s in the bottom right have high powered offense with putrid defense, and teams in the top left play lock down defense, but can’t score the ball.

 In the two tables on the right I also show which team’s defenses most out rank their offense (defensive tilt) and vice versa (offensive tilt).
 It should come as no surprise that Iowa has the most defensive minded team, with a ranking of 2 and 130 (out of 131).
 On the offensive side of the ball, it's Georgia Southern with the 18th ranked offense and 129th ranked defense that is most offensively tilted